 - after touching garbage

 Proper handwashing significantly reduces illnesses.
-According to the CDC, handwashing decreases infectious diarrhea cases by 58 percent in people with a weak immune system.
+According to the

 The CDC also state that hand-washing with soap and water can help protect children and minimize the number of deaths from pneumonia and diarrheal disease in those under the age of 5 years.